-MEAA writes to QLD Premier Palaszscuk urging charges against a French TV crew be dropped
+MEAA writes to Premier Palaszscuk urging French TV crew charges be dropped

 UPDATE: On Thursday July 25, Queensland Police Service said they were dropping the trespass charges against the French TV crew.